anshajk/mcp_boilerplate/api_mcp/README.md

 This project uses GitHub Actions for continuous integration and testing.
 The workflow automatically:

 - ✅ Runs tests on Python 3.10, 3.11, and 3.12
-- ✅ Performs code linting with flake8
+- ✅ Checks code formatting with Black (line length: 127)
-- ✅ Checks code formatting with Black and isort
+- ✅ Validates import sorting with isort
 - ✅ Generates test coverage reports
 - ✅ Runs security scans with Bandit
 - ✅ Checks dependencies for vulnerabilities with Safety